Classification of some cosets of Reed-Muller codes: results and applications

 In 2019, Wang \cite {WANG} proved that the covering radius of $\rmc(2,7)$ is equal to 40.
 A part of that proof, is based on the classification of $\boole(2,6,6)$.
 The covering radius of $\rmc(3,7)$ into $\rmc(4,7)$ is known to be 20 see \cite{MR4395429}.
 In the recent preprint \cite{COVERING}, Gao, Kan, Li and Wang showed the covering radius of $\rmc(3,7)$ is less or equal to 20 using the classification of $\boole(4,6,6)$.
 All these methods use more or less computer assistance.
 Here, we point out how to use directely the classification of $\boole(4,7,7)$ to obtain that the covering radius of $\rmc(3,7)$ is less or equal to $20$.
 The key point is to use a variation of Leon's algorithm to exibit small weight codewords in the translate of a code.

 Given the generator matrix $G$ of an $[n,k]$- Reed-Muller code $C$, the algorithm \texttt{distance(f, G, T)} applies a random procedure to check the existence of a Boolean function of weight less or equal to $T$ in the translate code $f+C$.
 This algorithm uses three components : \begin{itemize} \item \texttt{action(f)} returns a random action of $\aglm$ on \texttt{f} \item \texttt{pivoting(G)} applies Gauss elimination algorithm to the generator matrix \texttt{G} choosing a random pivot on each of its line.
 Each line of the matrix obtained has weight less or equal to $n-k+1$ \item \texttt{reduce(g,G)} transforms \texttt{g} adding to it the lines of \texttt{G} corresponding of the pivot position.
 More precisely, for each line $L_i$ of \texttt{G}, let us denote $p_i$ the position of the pivot on this line, \texttt{reduce} adds to \texttt{g} the line $L_i$ when \texttt{g}$(p_i)=1$.
-Again, \texttt{g} has weight less or equal to $n-k+1$ \end{itemize} The algorithm finishes when it finds a Boolean function \texttt{g} in the translate code of weight less or equal to \texttt{T} or when the number of trials exceeds an arbitrary limit \texttt{maxIter}.
+It appears that the weight of \texttt{g} after reduction is at most $n-k$. \end{itemize} The algorithm finishes when it finds a Boolean function \texttt{g} in the translate code of weight less or equal to \texttt{T} or when the number of trials exceeds an arbitrary limit \texttt{maxIter}.

 We apply \texttt{distance(f, G, T)} to each representative of $\boole(4,4,7)$ to prove the non-existence of Boolean functions at distance greater than 20 from $\rmc(3,7)$.
 This work requires an average of 538.6 trials with standard deviation 806.17.